In-patient luxury rehab center in Thailand

 What effects does dissociative amnesia have on a person’s life?

 As a result, affected individuals have an increased suicide risk.
-But, the impact of the disorder varies depending on the causes of dissociative amnesia.
+However, the impact of the disorder varies depending on the causes of dissociative amnesia.
 When someone experiences traumatic memory loss, that short-term memory loss after trauma comes back.

 The complex link between amnesia, dissociative disorder and PTSD causes profound stress and anxiety for patients who experience both debilitating and frightening conditions.